-Notice that this kind of determinism is all inclusive - it's not just the facts about the agent such as her desires and values and situation that remain the same in each rollback.
+Notice that this kind of determinism is all inclusive-it's not just the facts about the agent, such as her desires and values and situation that remain the same in each rollback.
 Rather, if everything about that world is held fixed, then the same event must occur.
 Two things are especially noteworthy about this: First, metaphysical determinism is consistent with an agent's doing something else if something major or even minor had been different prior to her decision and action (e.g., the reasons she considered for stealing the necklace).
 Second, metaphysical determinism is consistent with physicalism, the view that the facts about the world are exhaustively fixed by the physical facts of the world.

 Some compatibilists, historically and in contemporary debates, have embraced that all that is required for free will is what we have called free action.
-The agent need only exercise control in the sense that her action is the product of her internal state of mind.
-If Jill steals a necklace, then she did so freely insofar as she stole the necklace due to her desire or intention to do so.
-If she had been in a different state of mind - say, considered the disappointment that her family might feel about her being a thief and entertained anticipated guilty and shame - then she might have not stolen it.
-But if, on the contrary, we find out that she was coerced or compelled to steal on that occasion - say, at gunpoint by another person or due to a severe kleptomaniac compulsion, then we might say that she does not have the right control over action to act freely at that time.
-Compatibilists of this stripe then bid you to notice that we can distinguish coerced and compelled actions from agent-driven actions even in deterministic worlds.
-So determinism is not a threat to free will.
+The agent need only exercise control in the sense that her action is the product of her internal state of mind.9 If Jill steals a necklace, then she did so freely insofar as she stole the necklace due to her desire or intention to do so.
+If she had been in a different state of mind-say, considered the disappointment that her family might feel about her being a thief and anticipated guilt and shame-then she might have not stolen it.
+But if, on the contrary, we find out that she was coerced or compelled to steal on that occasion-say, at gunpoint by another person or due to a

-7 van Inwagen (1983)
+7 van Inwagen (1983).